Pawel-Zygler/webdriverio-framework/README.md

 As a user I want to add size 40 shoe
-As a logged in user I want to go to checkout from all locations As a logged in user I want to checkout item and go to invoice page As a guest user I want to checkout one item
+As a logged in user I want to go to checkout from all locations As a logged in user I want to checkout item and go to invoice page As a guest user I want to checkout one item and log in during checkout